chrisdiphoorn/Create365User/README.md

 - Scroll down to the Tenant ID section and you can find your tenant ID
 </sub>

-**2.** You will need to create a Azure App that has access to the Exchange.
+**2.** You will need to create a 365 Entra App that has access to the Exchange.
 <sub>
 </sub>

-**3.** You will need to create an Azure User who has full access to the Tenants Sharepoint
+**3.** You will need to create an Entra User who has full access to the Tenants Sharepoint
 <sub> [Microsoft.Online.SharePoint.PowerShell](https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/connect-sposervice?view=sharepoint-ps) </sub>
 MS Graph Scopes:  `
 'Mail.ReadWrite'